ChilakalaNaveenKumar/stripe-frontend/README.md

 4. **API Development & Integration**
 5. **Build AI Model for Recommendations**

 This will serve as the foundation for the project.
-Let me know if you want to add or modify any features! 🚀